Nyabsi/VRCAA/README.md

 # Translations

-Are you multilangual? help translating VRCAA for your language, at [Crowdin](https://crowdin.com/project/vrcaa)!
+Are you multilangual? help translating VRChat Android Assistant for your language, at [Crowdin](https://crowdin.com/project/vrcaa)!

 # Acknowledgements